12grapes/culturewisdom/README.md

 - to encourage & empower you to build the best culture ever!

 ### **How do I get started?**

+We started with a few topics that we like to explore and learn about the most.
+However, we dream big, and wish for this library to become a temple of knowledge around psychology, teams, organisational design, data science, people analytics, leadership, and anything around it.
+As you will notice some topics are covered a bit more in depth than others.
+This is because we want this library to also grow outside of Bunch.
+We want it to be alive and never stop growing.
+So we welcome you to read, comment, add, change, and develop this project further with us :).

 ### **Contribution Guide**